Table of Contents

 SB 2 allots a higher level of funding for students who would receive special education services if they were enrolled in public school.
 The cap on funding for these students is $30,000 annually.
 The exact amount will be determined by the ESA program once the student is approved for participation in the ESA program.

-• The ESA program will review the student’s most recent individualized education program (IEP) to calculate how much to award to the student’s ESA.
+- The ESA program will review the student’s most recent individualized education program (IEP) to calculate how much to award to the student’s ESA.
+Parents should request in writing that the school district with their student’s IEP submit it to the ESA program as soon as possible.
+For funding purposes, the ESA program must receive the IEP from the district.

-• If the IEP is outdated or the student has never had an IEP, the student’s parent may request that the school district where the student lives conduct a special education evaluation and propose an IEP for the purpose of the ESA program calculating the amount to award to the student’s ESA.
-The student does not need to enroll in the district to submit the special education evaluation request.
+- If the IEP is older than one year or if the student has never had an IEP, the student’s parent may request that the school district where the student lives conduct a full individual and initial evaluation (FIIE) and propose an IEP for the purpose of the ESA program calculating the amount to award to the student’s ESA.
+The student does not need to enroll in the district to submit the FIIE request.

 ESA Lottery Preference for Students with Disabilities